The Best Web Hosting for Your WordPress Website

 How did I come up with the best hosting companies?

 I looked at the performance of my own websites, as well as client websites.
 I also looked at various forums, review sites, social media conversations, personal conversations, and the web hosts of active sites on the web, both bad and good.

-Several years ago, I moved my websites to Siteground for hosting, which is what this website is currently hosted on.
+About four years ago, I moved my websites to Siteground for hosting, which is what this website is currently hosted on.